-- The Summer Enrichment must be completed in its entirety over the summer. - This assignment will count as a test grade for the first marking period.
-Late submissions will reduce the grade earned. - This packet contains math skills required for Algebra 1.
+• The Summer Enrichment must be completed in its entirety over the summer and turned in on the FIRST DAY OF SCHOOL.

+• This assignment will count as a test grade for the first marking period.
+Late submissions will reduce the grade earned.

+• This packet contains math skills required for Algebra 1.